 The research suggesting brain damage is based on two populations.
 One is alcohol abusers.
 The other is rats that are fed massive amounts of alcohol.
 The studies don’t look at drinking in moderation.
 And no one is suggesting that young people abuse alcohol.
 So the studies are completely beside the point.

 Some studies report that drinking at an early age leads to later problems.
-But correlation show cause.
+But correlation don’t show cause.
 Drowning increases when ice cream consumption increases.
 But eating ice cream doesn’t cause people to drown.
-Summer increases both ice cream consumption and swimming – and more people swimming leads to more drowning.
+Summer increases both ice cream consumption and swimming.
+More people swimming leads to more drowning.
 So ice cream eating doesn’t cause drowning

 Enter impulsivity, disinhibition, and sensation-seeking.
 Sensation seeking is a personality trait.
 It’s the tendency to seek novel, varied, complex, and intense sensations and experiences.
 This, along with the willingness to take risks for the sake of such experiences.